ricklogar/batatabit/README.md

-# batatabit
+# About Batatabit

-Batatabit is Responsive web page designed with 3 breakpoints (Mobile, tablet and desktop)
+Batatabit is Responsive web page designed with 3 breakpoints (Mobile, tablet and desktop).